Joey Coulter: ARCA and NASCAR

 2009 was Coulter's rookie season in the ARCA Re/Max Series.
-It was met with much success, as Coulter accumulated 7 top-five's, 13 top-ten's, 2 poles, led 156 laps and finished fourth in the point standings.
+It was met with much success, as Coulter accumulated seven top-fives, thirteen top-tens, two poles, led 156 laps and finished fourth in the point standings.
 In 2010, Coulter won his first ARCA race, beating Patrick Sheltra in the Berlin ARCA 200 on August 7 at Berlin Raceway after leading 54 of the 200 laps in the race.

 Richard Childress Racing announced at the end of the 2010 racing season that Coulter would drive a second full-time Camping World Truck Series entry in 2011.

-Coulter finished seventh in points at the end of the 2011 season, having scored 13 top-ten finishes, and beat Parker Kligerman and Nelson Piquet Jr. to win the series Rookie of the Year award.
+Coulter finished seventh in points at the end of the 2011 season, having scored thirteen top-ten finishes, and beat Parker Kligerman and Nelson Piquet Jr. to win the series Rookie of the Year award.
 His 2012 Truck Series season started off with a wild ride, where his truck became airborne and flipped in the catch fence at Daytona.
-He won his first career NASCAR Camping World Truck Series race at Pocono Raceway on August 4, where he came from 3rd to 1st on the final restart, passing Piquet and James Buescher to take the win.
+He won his first career NASCAR Camping World Truck Series race at Pocono Raceway on August 4, where he came from third to first on the final restart, passing Piquet and James Buescher to take the win.
 The following race at Michigan International Speedway, Coulter collected his first career NASCAR Camping World Truck Series pole.

 After finishing third in series points in 2012, Coulter moved to Kyle Busch Motorsports for the 2013 season, driving the No. 18 truck with crew chief Harold Holly.
 Coulter had a nightmare season in 2013, finishing a dismal 15th in points despite his top-notch equipment.
-For 2014, he moved to GMS Racing's No. 21, and improved to 7th in points.
+For 2014, he moved to GMS Racing's No. 21, and improved to seventh in points.

 After NASCAR

-After finishing 7th in points in 2014 with GMS Racing, Coulter moved to the Team Relationships Coordinator position at GMS Racing.
+After finishing seventh in points in 2014 with GMS Racing, Coulter moved to the Team Relationships Coordinator position at GMS Racing.
 A lack of sponsorship funding left Coulter out of the seat for 2015.
 After leaving the organization, Coulter ran dirt late model events and also made his debut in a tour-type modified in 2020.